nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Implementation
 ### Loading Data from File

+The following sequence diagram illustrates the process of loading data from local storage.

 ![Implementation-SD-Load-Data](images/ImplementationSDLoadData.png)

 ### Saving Data to File

+The following sequence diagram illustrates the process of saving data to local storage.

 ![Implementation-SD-Save-Data](images/ImplementationSDSaveData.png)

 <div style="page-break-after: always;"></div>

 ### Printing an Expense

+The following sequence diagram illustrates the process of printing and logging an `Expense` object.

 ![Implementation-SD-Print-Expense](images/ImplementationSDPrintExpense.png)